 Privacy in the Middle Ages

-Privacy in the sense defined by Merriam-Webster was utterly lacking in medieval times.
+Privacy as defined by Merriam-Webster was utterly lacking in medieval times.
 In his short book The Middle Ages, historian Bishop Morris notes that very few people had their own bedrooms.
 Children slept in the same room as their parents, and servants with their masters.
 And while nobles did have additional rooms, they also had more servants and retainers to occupy them.
 “Even the English king was known to hold royal court in his bedroom,” he writes, “with his queen sitting on the bed for lack of other retreat.
 All ate together in the hall. […] Children slept with their parents or with the servants on the floor of the hall.”
 He wraps up his observations with one of my favorite lines: “Privacy is one of the greatest of modern inventions.”

 Barbara Tuchman concludes much the same in A Distant Mirror.
 Unless you were a religious hermit, privacy was unknown.
 Even guests usually slept in the same room as the host and hostess.
 Citing Geoffrey Chaucer’s Reeve’s Tale, in which two Cambridge students have sex with the miller’s wife and daughter, Tuchman wonders whether the absence of privacy actually helped or hindered seduction.
 (Since I know you’re interested, Tuchman concludes that this remains an “open question,” adding that the “unmarried girl, noble or otherwise” probably had quite extensive knowledge of her peers’ sexual habits.)